Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulating with continuous time

 Nevertheless, once we have the coefficients $C_{i,k}$, it still requires time $\Theta(k)$ to evaluate the PDF in \eqref{eqn:hypoexponential}.
 However, to achieve an asymptotic speedup over the Gillespie algorithm, we must sample a hypoexponential defined by $k$ exponentials in time asymptotically smaller than $k$, so time $\Theta(k)$ remains too expensive.
 However, this PDF is log-concave: that is, the second derivative of $\log(P(t))$ is negative for all $t > 0$.\footnote{This follows because the hypoexponential distribution is a convolution of exponentials, which are log-concave, and convolution preserves log-concavity.} This allows us to use the black-box method of adaptive rejection sampling, outlined in \cite{gilks1992adaptive}, to sample repeatedly from the distribution without having to evaluate the PDF every time, as with normal rejection sampling.
 In short, this method works by establishing upper and lower piecewise linear bounds on $\log(P(t))$, and improving these bounds to match the function closely as more evaluations are made.
 The more accurate these bounds are, the less likely that drawing a sample requires one to explicitly compute the PDF.
-In \cite{wild1993algorithm}, the authors give empirical evidence and outline a proof that this method generally allows one to obtain $O(m)$ samples from such a distribution in only $O(\sqrt[3]{m})$ evaluations of the PDF.
+In \cite{wild1993algorithm}, the authors give empirical evidence and give a proof \footnote{The authors describe their proof as ``tentative''; while it somewhat lacks detail, we believe it to be sufficiently rigorous to show this asymptotic relationship.} that this method generally allows one to obtain $O(m)$ samples from such a distribution in only $O(\sqrt[3]{m})$ evaluations of the PDF.
 We will assume that this is the case.

 In order to take advantage of this, we must guarantee that we sample from the same hypoexponential distribution repeatedly.
 The key insight is that $W$ can be freely added or removed without altering any propensities corresponding to the original CRN, since $W$ is inert, but its presence changes what hypoexponential distribution will be sampled.
 If we repeatedly execute some number of (possibly passive) reactions $r$, then remove $r\cdot g$ copies of $W$ from the configuration (i.e., return to the molecular count before the $r$ reactions were executed), then each such cycle will have total elapsed times that are distributed like independent identical hypoexponentials.
 Because we assume an upper bound $n_{\mathrm{max}}$ on molecular count, we can guarantee there will always be enough $W$ to remove.
 If no such bound exists, our algorithm remains correct, but may be inefficient.
 To prevent these extra $W$ from causing too many passive reactions, we can switch to a different hypoexponential whenever the molecular count halves (or doubles up to $n_{\mathrm{max}})$.
 This adds an extra $\log n_{\mathrm{max}}$ factor to the analysis.